isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 			</details>
 			<details>
 				<summary>Why are existing gardeners being given the opportunity to continue gardening at their plots?
 Why not keep the existing system of computerised balloting?</summary>
-We hope to continue fostering a love for gardening by allowing existing gardeners who have maintained good gardening etiquette to renew their allotment garden plots.<br><br>
+We hope to continue fostering a love for gardening by allowing existing gardeners who have maintained good gardening etiquette to continue gardening at their allotment garden plots.<br><br>
 			</details>
 		</div>
 	</li>